kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Unrestricted.md

   - Use Kreia to shoot the droids
   - Use Bao-Dur to break down the force fields
   - Use Bao-Dur's Security to open the locked doors
   - *If MC warps to Bao-Dur and Kreia, you can use Solo Mode to leave the MC at the hangar controls and micro manage Kreia/Bao-Dur through the hallways.
-This is inconsistent.*
+This saves time depending on when MC warps to you, but when he does (or even if he does) is inconsistent.*
   - If Bao-Dur dies, he'll get up once Kreia is out of combat
   - If Kreia dies, use MC's Revitalize to revive her
 - Upon reaching the room with the terminal, activate Solo Mode if it isn't already active
 - Use the terminal to destroy the droids
 - Leave Kreia at the terminal
 - Use Bao-Dur (and Save Teleports) to reach the reactor room
+- Tank Droid fight skip:
   - Activate AMG via QS, then activate terminal
   - Cancel popup once CS starts
-- Once door near Kreia is *fully* open, QS/QL
+  - Once door near Kreia is *fully* open, QS/QL to skip the tank droid
-- Swap to Kreia and use Lightsaber to bash open door
+- Swap to Kreia and swap weapons to Lightsaber
+- Use the lightsaber to open the nearby door
 - Loot footlocker in left corner for hangar codes
 - Save Teleport with Kreia to hangar controls (or swap to MC if you were able to leave them there)
 - Activate hangar controls
 - Save Teleport to shuttle and board it

-## Polar Academy
+### Polar Academy

-### Setting up Saves

 - After the load screen, Hard Buffer to skip the HK fight
 - Save Teleport to enter the Polar Academy
-- Click the Options icon to **Make a Hardsave**
+- Hard Buffer to skip the Handmaiden conversation
-- Hotshot to Czerka Office:
+- Neo Hotshot to Czerka Offices (Down 3, Down 5)
-  - Load the Czerka save (seventh from top)
-  - Activate AMG via QS to perform a Hotshot
 - *Party: Add 3C-FD and Kreia*
-- Activate Solo Mode and position Kreia near right side of window (picture coming)
-- **Make a Hardsave**
-- Swap to 3C and leave
-- Moza accosts you
-- Activate Solo Mode
-- Position 3C on dark strip opposite Exchange entrance (picture coming)
-- Position Kreia next to left edge of terminal in B apartment lobby (picture coming)
-- **Make a Hardsave**

-### Atris

-- Hotshot to Coordinate Warp to Polar Academy
+- Neo Hotshot to Polar Academy (Down 1, Down 2)
-  - Load the Polar Academy save (fourth from top)
-  - Activate AMG via QS to perform a Hotshot
-  - For this Hotshot, **press down twice** on main menu
-  - This loads Kreia into the room just outside Atris, and 3C should be near MC
+- Swap to Kreia, pause the game, and talk to 3C-FD
-- Swap to MC and talk to 3C-FD: 2
+- Swap to MC and unpause to talk to 3C-FD: 2
-  - This starts the endgame sequence, skipping the entire midgame
+  - This starts the endgame and skips every other planet
 - Swap to Kreia and swap weapons to KillBlaster
-- Save Teleport to Atris and kill her (mash all convos)
+- As Kreia, Save Teleport to open the Meditation Room door
+- **Make a Hardsave** with Kreia in the short rectangular floor tile between the Meditation Room door and the circular area Atris is in
+- Atris fight:
+  - First convo: 5
+  - Shoot her with the KillBlaster
+  - Mash the second convo

 ## The Ravager